top of page

 Minutes of committee meetings can always be accessed via the portal

-Greg is always looking for more BCC Waste Vouchers, if you have some spare.
-Please drop them up to him.
+The Complex Manager is always looking for more BCC Waste Vouchers, if you have some spare.
+Please drop them up to the office.

 Social Activities

-We have also started a Social Club.
-It is $2 per year to be a member, with a name badge being supplied.
+We have an active Social Club.
+It is $2 per year to be a member with a name badge being supplied.
 Let Bart know if you want to join.
-If we are a social club, there is a better chance we can attract more sponsors and share tasks.
+If we are a social club there is a better chance we can attract more sponsors and share tasks.

 Facilities and Grounds

 All Recreational Centre facilities are available.
-Communal crockery and cutlery are now available for use as all restrictions have been lifted.
-Residents are requested to follow directions on displayed signage and the continuing conditions as set by the Queensland Government.
-However, due to the ongoing health concerns, tea towels will no longer be provided.
+Communal crockery and cutlery are available for use.
+Residents are requested to follow directions on displayed signage.
+Due to the ongoing health concerns, tea towels will no longer be provided.
 Instead, paper towels are provided for drying plates and cutlery.

 There have been a number of instances of residents using the "EMERGENCY EXIT" pushbutton at the Entry Gates to the Rec Centre just to open the gates.
 Whenever this occurs, there is a call out required to the Deploy Security to reset the switch costing $200 each time.
 The Committee have decided this charge will be passed onto anyone found pressing the button when it is not a genuine emergency.
 Swipe cards ONLY are to be used for entry and exit.